philll11/CNN_Image_Classifier/README.md

 ## Running the webapp
 This app last ran successfully on Python version 3.7.4

+First, create a Python environment:

+`py -m venv venv`

+Then:

+`venv\Scripts\activate`

-To start this app, run the following command:
+To gather dependancies, run the below pip command:

 `pip install -r stable-req.txt`

-Then:
+To run the Flask app:

 `Flask run`